Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • ischemic damage to internal organs.

-If the causes of the development of the disease are not determined and are not completely eliminated, relapses of this condition may occur.
-Mortality from edema ranges from 20 to 50%, and when it develops against the background of a heart attack, it exceeds 90%.
+If the causes of the disease are not identified and completely eliminated, relapses of this condition may occur.
+The mortality rate from edema ranges from 20 to 50%, and when it develops against the background of a heart attack, it exceeds 90%.

-Reliable determination of the cause of pulmonary edema and timely treatment started contributes to a favorable outcome.
+Reliable determination of the cause of pulmonary edema and timely initiation of treatment contributes to a favorable outcome.

 What is pulmonary edema?
-You can also find answers to other questions by watching the video.
+You will also find answers to other questions by watching the video.

-Pulmonary edema is considered a serious complication of many heart conditions.
-Severe intolerance, trauma, and chemical poisoning can still cause a dangerous phenomenon.
-The human condition is rapidly deteriorating, the functioning of the heart muscle and respiratory sections is disrupted.
-The algorithm of actions for emergency care for pulmonary edema is performed first at home, then in a medical institution.
+Pulmonary edema is considered a serious complication of many cardiac pathologies.
+Severe intolerance, trauma, or chemical poisoning can also cause a dangerous phenomenon.
+The person’s condition is rapidly deteriorating, the functioning of the heart muscle and respiratory sections is disrupted.
+The algorithm for emergency care for pulmonary edema is performed first at home, then in a medical facility.

-With edema of the lung tissue, it loses its ability to provide oxygen to tissues and organs, remove carbon dioxide from the blood.
-It is not difficult to identify such a serious condition of a patient if his main symptoms are known.
-Edema can develop with lightning speed, acutely, subacutely and for a long time.
+When the lung tissue swells, it loses its ability to provide oxygen to tissues and organs and remove carbon dioxide from the blood.
+It is not difficult to identify such a serious condition of a patient if you know its main symptoms.
+Edema can develop instantly, acutely, subacutely and for a long time.

-Forerunners come first.
-These include progressive shortness of breath, rapid breathing, frequent coughing attacks, wet wheezing.
+First of all, the harbingers appear.
+These include progressive shortness of breath, rapid breathing, frequent coughing attacks, and wet wheezing.

-2. Physical activity increases, shortness of breath develops.
+2. Motor activity increases and shortness of breath develops.

-3. Disorders of the functioning of the respiratory system appear.
-The patient does not have enough air, there are frequent ventricular contractions.
-Breathing becomes loud, rapid, and gusty.
+3. There are disturbances in the functioning of the respiratory system.
+The patient does not have enough air, frequent ventricular contractions are noted.
+Breathing becomes loud, frequent and gusty.

-4. Cold sweat appears on the body, it acquires a bluish color.
+4. Cold sweat appears on the body, it takes on a bluish color.

-5. At the beginning, the cough is dry, then mucus begins to flow.
-As a result, the sputum becomes foamy and pinkish in color.
+5. At the beginning, the cough is dry, then the mucus begins to come out.
+As a result, the sputum acquires a foamy consistency and a pinkish color.

-6. In severe conditions, foam is released from the nasal passages, the person suffocates.
+6. In severe conditions, foam is released from the nasal passages and the person suffocates.

-7. The patient is very frightened, his consciousness grows cloudy.
-As the clinical signs intensify, the pulse decreases.
+7. The patient is very frightened, his consciousness becomes cloudy.
+As clinical signs intensify, the pulse decreases.

-8. Blue appears on the lips, moist rales are clearly audible.
+8. Blueness appears on the lips, moist wheezing is clearly audible.

-In the transient stage, all danger signs develop rapidly.
-Due to the sudden flow, it is extremely difficult to save life with this form.
-First aid for pulmonary edema of a protracted type of development is much more effective than with a fleeting phase.
+During the transient stage, all dangerous signs develop quickly.
+Due to the sudden onset, it is extremely difficult to save a life with this form.
+First aid for pulmonary edema of a protracted type is much more effective than for a rapid phase.

 First aid

-Assisting with pulmonary edema should be timely, only then there is a chance to normalize the condition with minimal risks.
+Providing assistance for pulmonary edema must be timely, only then there is a chance to normalize the condition with minimal risks.
 Sometimes death can occur after 1.5-2 hours.
-Before the arrival of the medical team, a number of manipulations are required that will help stabilize the condition and reduce the risk of death.
+Before the medical team arrives, a number of manipulations are required to help stabilize the condition and reduce the risk of death.

 1. Place the person in a position that is comfortable for him.

-2. Tie a tourniquet on the arms and legs.
-Make sure that the bandage is not too tight.
+2. Bandage your arms and legs with a tourniquet.
+Make sure that the bandage is not tightened too tightly.

 3. Give the person Nitroglycerin under the tongue or Aspirin.